Harshi-max/kasparro-ai-agentic-content-generation-system-Harshitha-Arava/docs/projectdocumentation.md

 - Data flow: Input JSON -> Parser -> Question Generator -> Template Engine (+ Content Blocks) -> Outputs
 - Template format: JSON templates define fields and simple block references.
 The TemplateEngine resolves fields using content blocks or direct mapping.

-Optional diagrams:
-- The pipeline is a simple linear orchestration with independent worker agents.
-(No diagram included to keep repo compact.)

-Do not include per-file explanations — the repo is small and self-explanatory.